hexsprite/meteor-mock-id/README.md

 The results are padded to 17 characters and exclude 0 and 1 since they are not considered "valid" Meteor mongo ID by SimpleSchema.

+The counters are reset after each test is run.
+Tested with `meteortesting:mocha`.

 ### INSTALLATION

 Make sure that you put `hexsprite:mock-mongo-id` at the top of the